-There is a cost associated with mediation.
-We usually schedule either a half day or a full day for the mediation and the mediator will charge usually at least $350 to $450 for a half day and double that for the whole day.
+Cost.
+There is naturally a cost associated with mediation.
+We usually schedule either a half day or a full day for the mediation and the mediator will charge usually at least $350 to $500 per side for a half day and double that for the whole day.
 On top of the mediator’s fee, you need to plan on paying your attorney for the same amount of time, plus preparation time, which can be at least 2-4 hours on average.

-If the mediation is successful, the agreement must be put into a formal court order, which will take several hours, depending on how extensive and unique the order is.
+Post-Mediation Steps.
+If the mediation is successful, the agreement must be put into a formal court order, which could take several hours, depending on how extensive and unique the order is.
 It usually takes several weeks to get the paperwork finished and approved by everyone.